LogicIQ/pvc-chonker/docs/ADVANCED_FEATURES.md

 5. **Built-in Defaults** (fallback)

 ### Override Annotation
 Use `pvc-chonker.io/enabled: "false"` to completely disable expansion for a PVC, regardless of any policy or group configuration.
-This annotation takes highest priority and will prevent any expansion from occurring.

 ## PVCPolicy Controller